jandusek/twilio-phone-client/README.md

 ### v1.0 - First stable version

+- This is a breaking change version and reinstallation is recommended (identity used in SDKs and Chat channel member name is now tied to the phone number, API key env variables have been renamed)
 - Moved from Capability to Access tokens for Client.js
 - Auth Token no longer needed, authentication fully via API keys

+### Upgrade steps from v0.9

+- rename env variables in `deploy/.env` from `SYNC_API_KEY` and `SYNC_API_SECRET` to `API_KEY` and `API_SECRET`
+- create a new [Chat Service](https://www.twilio.com/console/chat/services) and update CHAT_SERVICE_SID with its SID in `deploy/.env`
+- add a SECRET env variable with some shared secret (effectively a password) to `deploy/.env`

 ### v0.9 - Proof of concept

+- Initial version